-For our test, we bought as many brands as possible within the newborn, infant and crawler sized nappies and sent them to a laboratory for testing.
-In-house, we work out the value for money of each product by determining how much it costs per nappy (based on the largest pack size available) and we also looked at any labelling claims on the pack, such as whether the nappies are latex free or suitable for sensitive skin.
+For our test, we bought brands within the newborn, infant, crawler, toddler, walker and junior sized nappies and sent them to a laboratory for testing.
+In-house, we work out the value for money of each product by determining the cost per nappy (based on the largest pack size available) and we also looked at any labelling claims on the pack, such as whether the nappies are latex free or suitable for sensitive skin.

 With most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.
 In the case of nappies, our buyers purchased all the products they could find on the supermarket shelves in the newborn, infant and crawler categories.